flowerchecker/mushroom-id-examples/README.md

 # Mushroom-id-API
-*⚠️ This service is in beta version and may undergo changes which may not be compatible with the current version.*

 [Mushoom ID](https://www.kindwise.com/mushroom-id) is a mushroom identification API based on machine learning image recognition.
 [Get your API key](https://admin.kindwise.com/signup) and get started with your implementation.